Dyalog/APLCourse/docs/cells-and-axes.md

 	???
 Hint
 		Look at the shapes of the arguments and the results, <code class='language-apl'>⍴rain</code> and <code class='language-apl'>⍴+⌿rain</code> etc.

-	1. Write an expression to find the average monthly rainfall for each individual month over the 7 years in each of the 5 countries.

-	1. Write an expression to find the average monthly rainfall for each year for each of the 5 countries.

-	1. Write an expression to find the average annual rainfall over the 7 years for each of the 5 countries.

 	1. Assign scalar numeric values (single numbers) to the variables `years` `countries` `months` such that the `rain` data can be summarised as follows:
 		```APL
 		      ⍴(+⌿⍤years)rain       ⍝ Sum over years